minprog/programmeren-1/problems/measurements/index.md

 ## Getting Started

 - `cd` to your Programming directory
-- In your terminal window, run `curl -OL https://github.com/minprog/programmeren-1/raw/2022/problems/measurements/dist/measurements.zip` to download a Zip file of the lab distribution code.
+- In your terminal window, run a command to download a Zip file of the lab distribution code.
+     - For Ubuntu: `curl -OL https://github.com/minprog/programmeren-1/raw/2022/problems/measurements/dist/measurements.zip`
+     - For Mac: `curl -OL https://github.com/minprog/programmeren-1/raw/2022/problems/measurements/dist/measurements-mac.zip`
 - In your terminal window, run `unzip measurements.zip` to unzip (i.e., decompress) that Zip file.

 ## Instructions